-Here's Schrödinger's (theoretical) experiment: We place a living cat into a steel chamber, along with a device containing a vial of hydrocyanic acid.
-There is, in the chamber, a very small amount of hydrocyanic acid, a radioactive substance.
-If even a single atom of the substance decays during the test period, a relay mechanism will trip a hammer, which will, in turn, break the vial and kill the cat.
+A living cat is placed into a steel chamber along with a hammer, a vial of hydrocyanic acid and a very small amount of radioactive substance.
+If even a single atom of the radioactive substance decays during the test period, a relay mechanism will trip the hammer, which will

 Nobel Prize-winning Austrian physicist Erwin Schrödinger created this mental experiment in 1935 to point out the paradox between what quantum theorists held to be true about the nature and behavior of matter on the microscopic level and what the average person observes to be true on the macroscopic level with the unaided human eye.

 The role of the observer in quantum mechanics

 The Copenhagen interpretation of quantum physics, which was the prevailing theory at the time, proposed that atoms or photons exist in multiple states that correspond with different possible outcomes and the

 Schrödinger's thought experiment was designed to show what the Copenhagen interpretation would look like if the mathematical terminology used to explain superposition in the microscopic world was replaced by macroscopic terms the average person could visualize and understand.
 In the experiment, the observer cannot know whether or not an atom of the substance has decayed, and consequently, does not know whether the vial has broken and the cat has been killed.

 Schrödinger accepted that superposition exists; during his lifetime, scientists were able to prove its existence by studying interference in light waves.
 Schrödinger wondered, however, about when the resolution of possibilities actually occurs.
 His thought experiment was intended to make people ask themselves if it was logical for observation to be the trigger.
 Wouldn't the cat be either dead or alive, even if not observed?